mahek320/Milestone-1/Terraform.md

 ## vim file
 ## Naming extension for terraform file is tf
 ## Create an user for access key and secret key
+## The region should be of the ami created

 vim provider.tf